What is the Newborn Hearing Screening Programme (NHSP)

 What do we do?

-HRCH Newborn Hearing Screening Service provides NHS hearing screening at birth for the South West London (SWL) sector and surrounding areas.
+HRCH Newborn Hearing Screening Service provides hearing screening at birth for the South West London (SWL) sector and surrounding areas.

 Our SWL newborn hearing screening team conducts hearing screening at the following hospital sites: